Ed Meehan logo

 Discovery

-I noticed multiple API requests per page during my review coming from the app.
-These requests were hitting the Storyblok API on the backend and frontend.
 Unfortunately for the client, their DevOps team had no resources to allocate to this project, limiting our solutions.
-So I brought up exploring alternatives that might fit better, like using a framework like Gatsby that had static site generation.
+I suggested exploring alternatives that fit better, for example, using a framework like Gatsby with static site generation (at the time, this feature was not available on NextJS).
 The development team liked this idea since they had already adopted Gatsby on other various projects and had hosting options already in place for us to use.
-The client's development team liked the idea so much that they built a proof of concept and quickly demonstrated that the migration from Next to Gatsby was indeed the better choice.

 Migration